 Keep A List

-Being financially stable is tough if you don’t know who you need to pay.
-So maintaining a list of service providers, vendors and creditors can help make sure you’re not going to miss any payments or worse – be late on them!
+Being financially stable is tough if you don’t know who to pay.
+So maintaining a list of service providers, vendors, and credit card accounts can help ensure you’re not going to miss any payments or, worse – be late on them!

-It’s a good idea to keep two categories of bills: those that can be paid automatically, and those that need your attention.
-Your list should include the lender or service provider, the minimum monthly payment, and the total balance due for each bill.
-Once you have this information together in one place it will make paying them easier all around because they are easy to find when needed!
+It’s a good idea to keep two categories of bills: those that can be paid automatically and those that need your attention.
+Your list should include the lender or service provider, the minimum monthly payment, and the balance due for your upcoming bills.
+Once you have this information together in one place, it will make paying them more straightforward because they are easy to find when needed!

 Know Your Due Date

-Once you’ve got a list of bills to pay, find out when each bill is due and add that to your list.
-If all the due dates for these debts are over six months apart then it might be time to change them so tracking payments will become easier.
+Once you’ve got a list of bills to pay, the important part is to find out when each bill is due and add that to your list.
+If all the due dates for these debts are over six months apart, then it might be time to change them, so tracking payments will become easier.

-You may be able to simplify your life by setting up all of the bills you need from now on with a due date that is right after payday.
-This can also help make sure that overspending won’t cut into any money for paying bills later in the month.
+You can simplify your life by setting up all of the bills you need from now on with a due date that is right after payday.
+This can also ensure that overspending won’t cut into any money for paying bills later in the month.

 Track Bills On A Calendar

 You’d be surprised how many people don’t know when their bills are due.
-You can keep track of bills and payments through a calendar or other system, like an online one that you sync with your phone.
+You can keep track of bills and automatic payments through a calendar or other system, like an online bill pay system that you sync with your phone.

-It might take up some time initially to add payments and recurring events on the app but it will pay off in the long run because there is less chance for unpaid fees!
+It might take some time initially to add payments and recurring events on the app, but it will pay off in the long run because there is less chance of unpaid fees!

 You would think this was common knowledge: knowing what day your bill is due by heart – I mean, really?
-But surprisingly enough, there’s still plenty of people out who do not seem to have mastered paying attention to these things yet.
+Surprisingly enough, there are still plenty of people out there who have not mastered paying attention to these things yet.

-Tracking your bill due dates through a calendar or other system can come in handy.
+Tracking your bill due dates through a calendar or other system can be helpful.

-Have you ever found yourself forgetting to pay one of those pesky monthly fees because it was on the same day as whatever big event that’s been capturing all of your attention?
-If so, then tracking and logging every payment date for these types may be just what you need!
+Have you ever forgotten to pay one of those pesky monthly fees because it was on the same day as whatever big event that’s been capturing your attention?
+If so, tracking and logging every payment date for these types may be just what you need!

 Decide On Payment Amount